Runliang110/Runliang110.github.io/_pages/about.md

 # 🎖 Honors and Awards

-- Academic Scholarship of Chengdu University of Information Technology (4 times in 2018-2022) [[pdf]](../honors_awards/CUIT_ Scholarship.pdf)
-- TEMP
+- National Scholarship for Graduate Students (2024)
+- Young Scholar Award of UESTC (2024)
+- Outstanding Graduate Student Award (2 times in 2023-2024)
-- Academic Scholarship of Chengdu University of Information Technology (3 times in 2022-Present)
+- Academic Scholarship of UESTC (5 times in 2018-2024)